greg-gajda/terraform-provider-po/README.md

 # This is a terraform provider for Prometheus operator deployments on Kubernetes

+This branch is built with newer version of k8s sdk.

 Why it may be useful to anyone?

 Prometheus [Operator](https://coreos.com/operators/) makes the management of Prometheus based monitoring stack easier.